 6. Cycling Is Easy on the Joints

 For someone who has back pain, arthritis, or damaged joints in the lower body, cycling may be a good option for them.
 The vast majority of your body weight is supported by the seat, so it’s low-impact.
 For some people, cycling may even improve joint health.
 When you sit on a bicycle, you put your weight on a pair of bones in the pelvis called the ischial tuberosities, unlike walking, when you put your weight on your legs.
 If you have back or joint problems, consult your doctor to see if cycling could be useful to you.

 7. Improved Cardiovascular Function

 During cycling, the heart beats faster than regular.
 This exercising of the heart promotes good health.
 Studies on middle-aged people showed positive results in terms of cardiovascular function.
 Compared to sedentary people, those who participated in exercises for example cycling, walking, and running displayed improved cardiovascular function.

 8. Sleep Better

-Decreases in fitness have been found to correlate with levels of insomnia in both male and female, so it’s important to stay in shape to give yourself the best possible chance of a good night’s sleep.
+Decreases in fitness have been found to correlate with levels of insomnia in both males and females, so it’s important to stay in shape to give yourself the best possible chance of a good night’s sleep.
 Cycling, in particular, is a great way to reap exercise-induced sleep benefits since it decreases anxiety and keeps weight down, both of which are thought to contribute to insomnia.